 When we discuss integrity in everyday conversation, we think of the moral definition: being honest, keeping your word, executing business ethically.
 This is foundational.
 But there is an entirely separate definition used by engineers and architects that most leaders have never considered.

 Honesty.
 Transparency.
 Keeping your word.
-Executing business with absolute ethics.
-This is the foundation without which no real wealth should ever be built.
-You likely already possess this in full.
+This is the foundation real wealth has to be built on, and you probably already have it.

 Today, social media is flooded with founders, coaches, and creators selling a beautiful narrative.
 They post about changing the world, disrupting entire industries, and positively impacting millions.
 Yet when you look closely at the actual operational mechanics they execute on a weekly basis, none of their actions are engineered to produce a massive increase in their wealth position.
 They are so intoxicated by the cause that they have spent zero time getting exceptionally good at monetization.